A Guide for Officers and Employees in the Executive Branch of State Government

 B. IF THE PERSON MAKING THE OFFER IS NOT A REGISTERED LOBBYIST:

-The Penal Code prohibits a state officer or employee from taking any benefit from a person subject to regulation, inspection, or investigation by the state officer's or employee's agency.
-There are also restrictions on benefits from a person interested in or likely to become interested in a contract or other transaction with the agency.
+A state officer or employee may not take any benefit from a person subject to the regulation, inspection, or investigation by that person or that person's agency.
 (A "benefit" is anything reasonably regarded as pecuniary gain or advantage.)
-There are, however, exceptions to these prohibitions.
+There are, however, many exceptions to this general rule.
 You may accept a gift, payment, or contribution as long as the gift, payment, or contribution fits into any one of the following categories.

 Items Worth Less Than $50: You may accept an item with a value of less than $50.
 This exception does not apply to cash, checks, or negotiable instruments.